vi/tokio-listener/README.md

           * Special keyword "inetd" for serving one connection from stdin/stdout

           * Special keyword "sd-listen" to accept connections from file descriptor 3 (e.g. systemd socket activation).
-            You can also specify a named descriptor after a colon.
+            You can also specify a named descriptor after a colon or * to use all passed sockets (if this feature is enabled).

   <TEXT_TO_SERVE>
           Line of text to return as a body of incoming requests